 St Chad’s Academies Trust is a young multi-academy trust working across seven local authorities: Walsall, Wolverhampton, Stoke-on-Trent, Sandwell, Staffordshire, Telford and Wrekin and Shropshire.
-The trust seeks to recruit two new non-executive directors with strong growth management, estates management and/or legal background to join its board.
-One candidate will potentially become Chair of Trustees in due course, following a period of familiarisation.
+The trust seeks to recruit two new non-executive directors with expertise and knowledge in Health and Safety in relation to Property/Estates, and Finance.
 Board meetings are held at Three Spires, Station Road, Lichfield and once a year visit an Academy.
 Applicants of all faiths and of none are welcomed.

 About the trust